shamkumar01/Weather_app/README.md

-# weather_app
+# weather_app with the use of open weather api
-Here i develop a weather app using simple ui. the code fro thi sbuilt is very simple and understandable for new programmers.
+Here i develop a weather app using simple ui. the code fror the built is very simple and understandable for new programmers.